sighalt/pyramid_request_schema/README.md

 # pyramid_request_schema

-Validation incoming requests is a must-have for modern rest-like APIs.
+Validation of incoming requests is a must-have for modern rest-like APIs.

 ## What this package will do for you